Bundesliga

 Date of birth: 16 June 2003

-Last, but certainly not least, is Brown, the German-American who is making quite the mark on Frankfurt's season in his debut Bundesliga campaign.
+Last, but certainly not least, is Brown, the German-American who made quite the mark on Frankfurt's season in his debut Bundesliga campaign.

-Signing for Die Adler in January 2024, Brown was sent back to parent club Nuremberg to finish the 2023/24 Bundesliga 2 season.
-Now, at the Deutsche Bank Park, Brown has recorded three goals and six assists across 24 Bundesliga appearances, playing across the left in Dino Toppmöller's system.
+Signing for Die Adler in January 2024, Brown was sent back on loan to Nuremberg to finish the 2023/24 Bundesliga 2 season.
+Now, at the Deutsche Bank Park, Brown has recorded three goals and six assists across 24 Bundesliga appearances, playing down the left in Dino Toppmöller's system.

 Brown made his debut for Germany's U21 side back in September 2023 and scored his first goal against Denmark in November 2024, in a 3-0 friendly win for Germany.